richardhj/epost-api/README.md

 ### Authenticate user

 First of all you have to fetch an `AccessToken` instance by authenticating the user.
-You're probably going to use the [OAuth2 Provider](https://github.com/richardhj/oauth2-epost) for this.
+I recommend to use this [OAuth2 Provider](https://github.com/richardhj/oauth2-epost) for fetching the access token.

 ```php
 // Authenticate